SloughJE/UnHealth_Dashboard/README.md

 #### Measure View

 Explores specific health measures across counties, featuring an interactive map for visualizing the distribution of health metrics, measure selection functionality, and a table listing the best and worst scores for the selected health measure.

+### AI Patient View

+Generates AI summaries of individual patient health, integrating Synthea patient data with public health metrics for a comprehensive health overview.
+This view also includes interactive charts for vitals, lab results, and Quality of Life Scores (QOLS), providing actionable insights for healthcare professionals.

 # Dashboard Data Processing Workflow